chrisrWright/Menu_Webpage/README.md

-Restaurant Order Web App exmple
+Restaurant Order Web App example
 This simple web application allows users to browse a menu of food items, add them to their cart, and calculate the total cost before checking out.

 Features